myongwoni/study_python/README.md

 # study_python
-for repository to study python
+A personal repository to study python